 Sample collection is fast and non-intrusive, and can be performed anywhere under the supervision of a trained collector.
 In this way, nail tests are extremely difficult to cheat.

 Sample collection is only possible where fingernails and toenails are long enough, and where they have a normal appearance and are not contaminated with dirt, oil, nail polish or false nails.
-Samples must not be collected where donors suffer from peripheral artery disease or diabetes.
+We take additional care and judgement when collecting from a donor with peripheral artery disease or diabetes.